Config Related

 Summary

-You can write customized config files in directories of local config groups or project config groups.
-They are helpful for optimizing plugin's built-in configs, or enhancing plugin's features.
+You can create custom config files in the directories of remote config groups, local config groups, or project local config groups.

-IDE will take some time to reparse opened files in background, And please note that if the changes in the config files will result in the change of the indexing logic (for example, a new definition type is added, or a match condition for some definition type is changed), you may need to reindex the whole project (this may take several minutes), to make sure the plugin works properly, if in the situation that involves these changes.
+Note: If your changes affect the indexing logic (e.g., adding a new definition type or changing a match condition), you may need to reindex the entire project (which may take several minutes) to ensure the plugin works properly, if in the situation that involves these changes.